User0332/GianMarcoChess/README.md

 - 9/2/23 - Added move lines (for full PV searched)
 - 9/3/23 - Used move lines for more alpha-beta pruning
 - 9/3/23 - Added null move pruning
+- 9/4/23 - Removed move lines for alpha-beta pruning (as they gave no benefit and move lines are bugged)
+- 9/4/23 - Removed null move pruning as it caused the bot to blunder pieces (possibly due to low search depths)